nats-io/nats.java/src/examples/java/io/nats/examples/examples.md

 10. `stability` - a small producer and subscriber that run forever printing some status every so often.
 These are intended for long running tests without burning the CPU.
 11. `NatsJsPub.java` - publishes jetstream messages
 12. `NatsJsSub.java` - reads messages syncronously from Jetstream and manually acknowedges messages.
-13. `NatsJsSubCb.java` - handles incoming Jetstream messages asynchronously and auto acknoledges messages.
+13. `NatsJsSubCb.java` - handles incoming Jetstream messages asynchronously and auto acknowledges messages.

 All of these examples take the server URL on the command line, which means that you can use the `tls` and `opentls` schemas to test over a secure connection.